davidedmundson/kiot/README.md

 ### Flatpak Notes
 - The Flatpak version does not autostart automatically
 - Some integrations may have limited functionality due to Flatpak sandboxing
+- Log files are stored within the Flatpak sandbox

 ## Future Development